 What is it like to stay in a trullo in Alberobello?

 Staying in a trulli in Puglia is an unforgettable experience.
-These unique dwellings offer a delightful mix of rustic charm and modern amenities, with cosy bedrooms, well-equipped kitchens, and large outdoor terraces that provide a perfect place to relax and take in the stunning views.
+Most trulli combine rustic charm with modern amenities, with cosy bedrooms, well-equipped kitchens, and large outdoor terraces.

-Many trulli also feature traditional furnishings like handcrafted furniture, exposed stone walls and vaulted ceilings, giving them an air of authenticity that you won’t find anywhere else.
+Many trulli also feature traditional furnishings like handcrafted furniture, exposed stone walls and vaulted ceilings.

 Which exact trullo did I stay in?

-Gatto Bianco is actually a group of several trulli (I didn’t realise this until I arrived) which are all in the same neighbourhood.
-The one I stayed in was called the Madeleine, but there is also the Selene and the Diana in the same group.
+Gatto Bianco is actually a group of several trulli (I didn’t realise this until I arrived) in the same neighbourhood.
+The one I stayed in was called the Madeleine, but there were also Selene and Diana in the same group.

 How was my stay at Gatto Bianco?

-Overall I enjoyed my stay.
-The trullo rooms were clean and lovely.
-The cleaning staff came to my door every day (I sent them away most times) and they were very friendly.
+Overall, I enjoyed my stay.
+The Trullo rooms were clean and lovely.
+The cleaning staff came to my door every day and were very friendly.

-Tea and coffee were provided, although if I was being really picky I would have liked a little packet of biscuits to go with it.
+Tea and coffee were provided.
 A bottle of water was provided in the fridge, which I appreciated.

-There were two different wifi codes in the information provided on the table (above) which took me a while to figure out.
-There were some slight chips in the mugs on the table, but I didn’t mind because I used the cups on the side instead.
+The information provided on the table (above) included two different Wi-Fi codes, which took me a while to figure out.
+The mugs on the table had some slight chips, but I didn’t mind because I used the cups on the side instead.

 Location of the trullo.

-If you stay in the ‘Madeleine’ trullo, please note it is actually situated at number 24 via Bovio, and not number 20 via Bovio as stated in the instructions!
+If you stay in the ‘Madeleine’ trullo, do note it is actually situated at number 24 Via Bovio, and not number 20 via Bovio as stated in the instructions.

 Here is the link to book Gatta Bianco, but read my pros and cons below first, to make sure staying in a trullo is right for you.

-What are the pros and cons of staying in a trulli in Puglia?
+What are the pros and cons of staying in a Trullo in Puglia?

-I am going to be completely honest here, and please bear in mind each experience will be different for each individual.
+I am going to be completely honest here, and please bear in mind that each individual’s experience will be different.

-• Whilst trulli can keep you cool in summer, they can be quite cold inside during other seasons.
+- Whilst trulli can keep you cool in summer, they can be quite cold inside during other seasons.
 I needed an extra blanket in March as I was cold at night.
-However please note there was heating inside the trullo – I am just a cold person!
+However there was heating inside the trullo – I am just a cold person!

 The above two photos show the Gatto Bianco trullo in daylight.

-When choosing to stay in a trulli in Puglia, remember that you will be surrounded by rural culture and traditional lifestyles.
+When staying in a trulli in Puglia, remember that you will be surrounded by rural culture and traditional lifestyles.
 Be sure to respect the people who call these structures home and follow all local customs while visiting.

 Where to stay in Alberobello.